pilleatus/orientdb-tutorial-distributed-database/motivation.md

 1. The volume of data is to big, so it can't stored on a single DBMS
 1. The DBMS can't process the big size of user requests in an acceptable time.
-1. availability and redundancy of data
+1. Due to the availability and redundancy of the data